You are using an outdated browser. Please upgrade to a more recent browser for a better experience.

 One of the biggest challenges event professionals encounter is a wealth of raw data coming from multiple sources, with no real way to make it work together.
 It is critical that events have a data integration strategy so that they can maximise the value of their data.
 We will see less of a focus on costly API development and more focus on developing better insights and reporting through integration platforms that create one single location for data and allow different applications and services to give a holistic, data-driven picture of event success.

 Trend #5: Scalable insights through data reporting and analysis

-The data deluge is making it harder to figure out what data is actually telling organizers — so how can they derive the right insights from what they have collected, especially when more than half of organizers don’t have a person dedicated to data and measurement?
-Expert-level consultation is necessary to help tell the insights story that will help prove the return on events — and visualization is the key to breaking down the data and selling that story to the powers that be.
+The data deluge is making it harder to figure out what data is actually telling organisers — so how can they derive the right insights from what they have collected, especially when more than half of organisers don’t have a person dedicated to data and measurement?
+Expert-level consultation is necessary to help tell the insights story that will help prove the return on events — and visualisation is the key to breaking down the data and selling that story to the powers that be.

 Best practices for supporting trade show exhibitors - part three

 Best Practices for Supporting Trade Show Exhibitors: Part Two

 Best practices for supporting exhibitors - part 1

 Our tips and tricks to make your stand a smashing success